Holidays

 Thanksgiving sides

-We all know about the traditional Turkey for Thanksgiving dinner, but what do you do when you’ve run out of ideas for Thanksgiving sides?
-No matter what type of Thanksgiving event you’ve been invited to, there is a perfect side dish recipe just waiting to be uncovered.
+The traditional Turkey will always be the centerpiece for Thanksgiving dinner, but what Thanksgiving sides are worthy of sharing the stage?
+No matter what type of Thanksgiving event it is, there is a perfect side dish recipe just waiting to be uncovered.
 We’ve gathered 101 of the best Thanksgiving sides for you to explore and be inspired by.

-You might know about the traditional first Thanksgiving feast celebrated by the Pilgrims in 1621, but that might not have been the first official Thanksgiving in the New World.
-In 1578 there was a service held in Newfoundland, and it is possible that Spanish settlers also celebrated Thanksgiving feasts in Florida before that time.
+You may know about the traditional first Thanksgiving feast celebrated by the Pilgrims in 1621, but it turns out that it might not have been the first official Thanksgiving in the New World.
+In 1578, there was a service held in Newfoundland and it is possible that Spanish settlers celebrated Thanksgiving feasts in Florida even before that time.

-As you can see, Thanksgiving has a long history in American culture.
-While some families choose to celebrate at one of the restaurants open on Thanksgiving, it's traditionally celebrated with a family gathering at home and a large meal.
-There are many ways to make this holiday your own, like serving totally unique Thanksgiving sides.
+Thanksgiving has a long history in American culture.
+While some families choose to celebrate at one of the restaurants open on Thanksgiving, it's traditionally celebrated at home with a large meal.
+There are many ways to make this holiday your own, and Thanksgiving sides can play a key role.
 Let’s dig into the 101 best options for your Thanksgiving table this year.

 Jump to Section